Treats infections caused by bacteria. This medicine is a cephalosporin antibiotic.

 How to Use This Medicine

-- An IM injection is a shot given in your muscle (upper arm, thigh, buttocks).
+- An IM injection is a shot given in your muscle.
 An IV infusion is medicine that is put directly into your body through one of your veins.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- If you are receiving IV medicine, check the bag to make sure there are no leaks.
-Also make sure the solution is clear.
+- Check the IV medicine bag before use to make sure there are no leaks and that the solution is clear.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-Take it out of the refrigerator an hour before the time for your next dose.
+Take the medicine out of the refrigerator an hour before the time for your next dose.
 Allow the medicine to warm to room temperature in a clean, dry place.